Machine Shop

 We found several artists (or their representatives) and blogs creating numerous accounts on the site and favoriting their tracks to get higher visibility in the charts.
 Because we’ve only recently switched to a chart based on the number of favorites, their efforts were not fruitful, however.
 We’ve locked the accounts we found doing this and suspended tracking blogs we’ve detected contributing.

-Finally, here is a list of artists (in alphabetical order) who (or their managers, promoters, interns, determined fans, there is no way to ultimately know) we believe have attempted to alter the charts on the Hype Machine.
+Finally, here is a list of artists (or their managers, promoters, interns, determined fans, there is no way to ultimately know) who we believe have attempted to alter the charts on the Hype Machine.
 We thought we’d publish this list to let everyone make their own judgments about quality, integrity and marketing strategies:

 [Update 07/07/2009: List of artists removed, see this post for details]